Candunc/lazyvideo/README.md

 ##LazyVideo

 This is a personal project to download videos behind the scenes and save them to my computer.
 It uses a json "database" to keep track of downloaded videos, [youtube-dl](https://github.com/rg3/youtube-dl) to scrape youtube videos, and [rt-downloader](https://github.com/Candunc/rt-downloader) to get the proper urls for downloading Rooster Teeth content.
-Requires [LuaJSON](https://luarocks.org/modules/harningt/luajson) to be installed.
+Requires [LuaJSON](https://luarocks.org/modules/harningt/luajson) to be installed, and performs best with ffmpeg also installed.

 ###Use case

-Generally you would want to run this script in a crontab entry, checking for videos maybe once or twice a day, then saving them to a network directory or to a [synced directory](https://www.resilio.com/individuals/).
-This is somewhat beyond the documentation of the project.
+Generally you would want to run this script in a crontab entry, checking for videos maybe once or twice a day, then saving them to a network or a [synced](https://www.resilio.com/individuals/) directory.
+This is somewhat beyond the documentation of the project, however [message me](mailto:duncan_bristow@candunc.com) and I may be able to help you.

-###Forking or Improvements
+###Licencing

-This is licensed under the MIT License, meaning you can do whatever you want with it as long as you give credit.
-Feel free to [file and issue](https://github.com/Candunc/lazyvideo/issues) if you actually use the program and find something missing.
+This project is licenced under the MIT licence, and uses a few other programs.
+All full licences and credit can be found in the LICENSE file.